Loading

 Biography

-Jan Madsen is Full Professor in Computer-Based Systems and leads the Embedded Systems Engineering, and is Deputy Director in the Department of Applied Mathematics and Computer Science (DTU Compute).
+Jan Madsen is Full Professor in Computer-Based Systems and Head of Department of Applied Mathematics and Computer Science (DTU Compute).
 He holds a MSc in Electrical Engineering (1986, DTU) and a PhD in Computer Science (1992, DTU).
 His research interests are in the intersection between computer science and biotechnology, with a special focus on design, modelling, and construction of microelectronic (MPSoC and IoT), microfluidic (Lab-on-Chip) and microbiological (molecular) computing systems, including the development of design automation tools and design methodologies.
-In these fields, he has co-authored more than 200 peer-reviewed journal and conference papers, 3 books, 13 book chapters, and 3 patents.
-He has co-supervised 47 PhDs.
+In these fields, he has co-authored more than 200 peer-reviewed journal and conference papers, 3 books, 4 edited books, 13 book chapters, and 3 patents.
+He has (co-)supervised 53 PhDs.
 He was the General Chair of DATE 2018, NOCS 2012, CODES 2001 and the Technical Program Chair of DATE 2007, CODES+ISSS 2011, CODES 2000.
 Dr. Madsen is a board member of EDAA, member of the Academy of Technical Sciences and its Council for Technology and Society.
 He was National ICT Expert for EU Horizon 2020.
 He is member of IEEE and ACM.

 Contact